alexisnotonffire/tableau-hypergraph/README.md

 python main.py
 ```
 This will create a new directory - `build` - and populate the results of the metadata queries into a Hyper extract: `build/tableau.hyper`.
 You can then connect to this file in Tableau Desktop and begin creating your reports.

+An example datasource is included and updated automatically when the `main.py` script is run.